Canon 1D vs Nikon D80

 Studio photographers will appreciate that the Canon 1D (unlike the D80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Which of the two cameras – the Canon 1D or the Nikon D80 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D: